-Nineteen years ago, we vowed to “Never Forget.”
-Yet today, an entire generation of kids and young adults, know next to nothing about September 11, 2001.
-There’s never been more of a need for true, authentic books about 9/11 to educate generations.
-Luckily for America, Michael Everett Brown and Kristie Kiernan Bouryal have penned their families’ stories.
+We vowed to “Never Forget.”
+Yet today, an entire generation knows next to nothing about that day.
+Luckily for America, Michael Everett Brown and Kristie Kiernan Bouryal penned their families’ stories.

 Many books were written about the 9/11 attacks, but few tell true stories about real people, written to educate adults and children alike.
 Adults can empathize with author Michael Everett Brown, looking for his heroic FDNY brother, Capt.
 Patrick J. Brown, in the 9/11 aftermath ashes, in a touching book, What Brothers Do.
 But children need a different slate to comprehend what happened, without fear and through the eyes of a hero who was there.

 My Buddy’s a Hero – And I Didn’t Even Know It, is the first of a trilogy, the Discovering Heroes® series, written by Kristie Kiernan Bouryal.
 She is the daughter of retired FDNY Lt.
 John Kiernan, who was there—though he was retired—digging through the rubble, helping to rescue, with many others, the last man alive from the ruins of the World Trade Center.
 Bouryal tells the story of 9/11 through Lt.
 Kiernan’s voice, as he and his wife, explain the people, circumstances and now, memorial locations to their grandchildren.
 The first book relates Kiernan’s pride in his grandchildren as he explains, “I am so proud of you for being so excited to learn more about September 11, 2001.
 It was an important day in our country’s history and a day that changed many lives forever.
 It’s important that you understand what we experienced so you can help others understand and never forget.”